What closing costs should you expect?

-There are certain normal costs linked to closing the sale of a house.
-These costs are usually divided between the buyer and seller, as noted in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in South Carolina to help lead you through your deal.
+There are certain standard expenses related to closing the sale of a house.
+These costs are often split between the buyer and seller, as directed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in South Carolina to help show you through your process.

 • Points (optional)